wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step9.md

 </pre>

-This sets up the use of the *client_secrets.json* file we created just before, and also initiates a new OpenIDConnect application wrapped around our Flask app.
+This sets up the use of the *client_secrets.json* file we created just before, and also initiates a new OpenIDConnect application wrapped around our Flask application.